blacklanternsecurity/TREVORspray/README.md

 ```

 ## Writing your own Spray Modules
+If you need to spray a service/endpoint that's not supported yet, you can write your own spray modules!
+This is a great option because custom modules benefit from all of TREVORspray's features -- e.g. proxies, delay, jitter, etc.

 Writing your own spray modules is pretty straightforward.
 Create a new `.py` file in `lib/sprayers` (e.g. `lib/sprayers/example.py`), and fill out the HTTP method and any other parameters that you need in the requests.
 You can then use the module by specifying `-m example`.
 You can call the class whatever you want, but it needs to inherit from `BaseSprayModule`.
 ~~~python
 # Example spray module